redmine-git-hosting/redmine_git_hosting/README.md

 ## Installation

+The installation tutorial is [here](https://jbox-web.github.io/redmine_git_hosting/howtos/index.html).

-Read the documentation and more in the [Wiki](https://jbox-web.github.io/redmine_git_hosting/guide/installation/).
+Read the documentation and more on the [project's website](https://jbox-web.github.io/redmine_git_hosting/).

 ## Copyrights & License